1995parham-teaching/harpocrates/README.md

   password: secret
 ```

-Note that if you use GMail you must go to your Google account and change
+Note that if you use Gmail you must go to your Google account and change
 _Less secure app access_ [here](https://myaccount.google.com/lesssecureapps) by turning on
 _Allow less secure apps_.
-Otherwise you need to use
+Otherwise, you need to use
 [application-specific passwords](https://support.google.com/accounts/answer/185833?hl=en).

 ## Installation